 EPA's compliance and enforcement approach involves encouragement and deterrence to motivate action.
-For more information see Chapter 5 - How environment protection law is enforced.
+For more information see 'Chapter 5.
+How environment protection law is enforced'.

-It's important to note that a breach of the GED could lead to civil or criminal penalties if you are a business or conducting an undertaking, even if harm has not occurred.
+It's important to note that a breach of the GED could lead to civil or criminal penalties if you are a business or conducting an activity, even if harm has not occurred.